 Happy flying, finally!

-* The Digital Sky Platform will be rolled out by the DGCA by December 2018
+* The Digital Sky Platform was rolled out by the DGCA in December 2018